koinos/koinos-contract-standards/KCSs/kcs-2.md

 ## Why the concept of "owner"?

 On Koinos contracts can be either upgradeable or immutable.
 A contract address is also a standard wallet address.
-These are differences that make our implementation slightly different from ERC-721.
+This default behavior on Koinos is different than Ethereum and ERC-721 contracts.

 By default, the wallet that can make changes to a contract is the address that uploaded the contract.
 If a contract is set to immutable (by blocking authorities) then the wallet used to upload the contract can no longer make changes.
 In our implementation of KCS-2 there is the concept of an "owner" address and the ability to transfer that ownership.
 That means that a collection owner could transfer the ownership of the collection to another individual or organization even if the contract is set to be immutable.
-This is a concept that is built-in to Ethereum for contracts, but, is "unnecessary" to be default behavior on Koinos because standard wallet addresses can be contract addresses.
+Even though this is "unnecessary" to be default behavior on Koinos because standard wallet addresses can be contract addresses it's useful to understand why the concept of `owner` is used here.

 In addition to having the ability to transfer ownership, having an `owner` means that front-ends can verify the collection owner in order to set certain things like off-chain metadata for a collection (YouTube link, Discord, etc).